 How long will it take?
 In the hands of an experienced professional typesetter, it may only take a few days to produce the first proof copy.
 Once my colleague has sent this to me, I run a quick check through, onscreen, to ensure that certain elements of the text are displayed as they should be, and are consistent.
 If not, I request that changes are made.
 As there may be some back and forth between me and the typesetter, I suggest between 1–2 weeks for this stage.

 How much will it cost?
-The fee is generally arranged between client and typesetter, although I may be able to provide a rough estimate at the outset.
-In general, cover design and typesetting packages (paperback and Kindle e-book) start at £350–£400.
+The fee for typesetting is generally arranged between client and typesetter, although I may be able to provide a rough estimate at the outset.
+In general, my colleague offers both cover design and typesetting packages (for paperback and Kindle e-book), starting at £350–£400.

 What happens next?
 After typesetting is complete, I arrange for a proof copy of the book to be printed.
 This is sent to the proofreader for the third and final stage of editing: 3.
 Proofreading